taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 <h3><a name="angular_t" href="#angular_c">AngularJS</a></h3>
 <br>

+>Maintained by Google, Angular is a comprehensive front-end framework that provides everything you need to build large-scale applications.
+It uses TypeScript by default and comes with built-in features like dependency injection, routing, and state management.

 - [Guide to AngularJS Documentation - doc](https://docs.angularjs.org/guide)
 - Pro AngularJS 6  by Adam Freeman
 - Learning AngularJS: A Guide to AngularJS Development by Ken Williamson